 Web Pages

-Information is stored on the World Wide Web in a Web Page or Web Site, which has a unique address.
+Information is stored on the World Wide Web in a Web Site, which has a unique address.
 The Home Page of a web site usually consists of an introduction to the site and often contains hyperlinks to other pages on that site, or to a different site on the World Wide Web.
+Pages on the World Wide Web are accessed via the Internet.

 Web Publishing